DIKW pyramid: Information

-Structural vs. functional
+Structural v. functional information

-Rowley, following her review of how DIKW is presented in textbooks, describes information as "organized or structured data, which has been processed in such a way that the information now has relevance for a specific purpose or context, and is therefore meaningful, valuable, useful and relevant."
-Note that this definition contrasts with Rowley's characterization of Ackoff's definitions, wherein "[t]he difference between data and information is structural, not functional."
+Rowley, following her 2007 review of how DIKW is presented in textbooks, describes information as "organized or structured data, which has been processed in such a way that the information now has relevance for a specific purpose or context, and is therefore meaningful, valuable, useful and relevant."
+Note that this definition contrasts with Rowley's separate characterization of Ackoff's definitions, wherein "[t]he difference between data and information is structural, not functional."

 In his formulation of the hierarchy, Henry defined information as "data that changes us", this being a functional, rather than structural, distinction between data and information.
 Meanwhile, Cleveland, who did not refer to a data level in his version of DIKW, described information as "the sum total of all the facts and ideas that are available to be known by somebody at a given moment in time".

 American educator Bob Boiko is more obscure, defining information only as "matter-of-fact".

-Symbolic vs. subjective
+Symbolic v. subjective information

-Information may be conceived of in DIKW models as: (i) universal, existing as symbols and signs; (ii) subjective, the meaning to which symbols attach; or (iii) both.
-Examples of information as both symbol and meaning include:
+Information may be conceived of in DIKW-type models as universal, per Zins writing in 2007, existing as symbols and signs; subjective, the meaning to which symbols attach; or both.
+Examples from of information as both symbol and meaning, per Zins analysis based on the work of others, include: